 The archaeology faculty seeks students with research interests complementary to their own.
 Faculty research writing is ongoing in several fields: the emergence of complex societies and urbanism, settlement studies, origins of food production, the Late Stone Age and Iron Age in Africa, and historical archaeology.
 This specialization emphasizes research skills in the library, field, and laboratory - making use of the excellent laboratory and computer facilities at Rice.
 These skills will be tested by means of three research papers, at least one of which must be an original data paper.
 In addition to research on the dissertation topic, all students are encouraged to develop at least one analytical skill, such as remote sensing, archaeological statistics, osteology, geomorphology, and pedology

-All students admitted to the graduate program are fully funded for four years, dependent on the maintenance of good standing.
+All students admitted to the graduate program are fully funded for five years, dependent on the maintenance of good standing.
 The funding package includes tuition remission, a partial health insurance subsidy, and a stipend for living expenses.
 The tuition waiver is extended through year six, and a significant reduction in tuition through year eight.
 Graduate students also have a strong track record of success in securing dissertation research and write-up funds from both internal and external funding sources.

 P.O.
 Box 1892